 To train yourself to be more courageous, use as many opportunities as you can to use courage when you know that fear is an illusion in your mind.
 As you become more courageous, it will get easier for you to use the trait in other areas of your life.

 Try this: Think of something you’ve been struggling to gather courage for.
 Maybe you don’t feel confident or you fear the consequences of failure.
 Now imagine the worst as if your fears have already come true.
 What will you do to undo the damage?
 Now visualize the positive outcome of your action as you think of your future.
 Is it worth taking the leap of faith?
-If so, it’s time to choose courage over confidence.
+If so, it’s time to choose courage.

 Almost all the problems in your mind arise for wrong perception, dwelling on the wrong things or fearing the wrong things.